haiwen/seafile-admin-docs/manual/config/seafile-conf.md

 enabled = true
 ```

+!!! tip
+    Since version 12, if you use Docker to deploy cluster, this option is no longer needed.

 ## Enable Slow Log

 Since Seafile-pro-6.3.10, you can enable seaf-server's RPC slow log to do performance analysis.The slow log is enabled by default.